Complete Guide to The 5 Stages of Group Dynamics

 Stage 5: Adjourning Stage of Team Development

 This is the final stage of group development many groups eventually face.
 This is when it is time for a team to dissolve.
 Whether it’s because it was a time-based project or maybe the company is restructuring.
 This is not a time to burn bridges because you may work with some of these employees in the future.
-If possible, it is good to have a debrief with members of the group to find out what worked and what didn’t.
-This can be useful information for everyone in the group including you as the leader.
-The meeting can be something as informal as a group lunch or even an exit survey of some sort.

 As a team disbands or transitions to new roles or projects, it’s important to provide support and guidance to team members.
 This can include offering career development resources, such as resume reviews or networking opportunities, or providing mentorship or coaching to help team members navigate new challenges and opportunities.
 By offering this kind of support, you can help team members feel valued and appreciated, and ensure a smooth transition to new roles or projects.

 Encouraging team members to stay in touch and maintain connections after the team has disbanded is also important.
 This can be done through social events or online networking groups, which allow team members to stay connected and support each other even after they have moved on to new projects or roles.
-By promoting a culture of connection and collaboration, you can help team members build lasting relationships and continue to grow and develop both personally and professionally.

 How to Incorporate the 5 Stages of Group Development in Your Leadership

-It is very hard to force a group to work well together.
+It is very hard to force group members to work well together.
 They must progress through the stages of forming, storming, and norming naturally before they make it to the performing stage.
 Understanding these stages can help you develop a group development model or plan to get your team there quicker.

 As a leader, you want to recognize what stage your group is in and do your best to facilitate them into the next stage.
 Once your group makes it to the performing stage, they should need very little direction but always keep an eye on your team to ensure they are not slipping back into one of the previous stages.